dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/responses.md

 [!code-csharp[](7.0-samples/WebMinAPIs/Program.cs?name=snippet_xtn)]

-Also, a custom `IResult` type can describe its own annotation by implementing the <xref:Microsoft.AspNetCore.Http.Metadata.IEndpointMetadataProvider> interface.
-For example, the following code adds an annotation, to the previous `HtmlResult` type, that describe the response produced by the endpoint.
+Also, a custom `IResult` type can provide its own annotation by implementing the <xref:Microsoft.AspNetCore.Http.Metadata.IEndpointMetadataProvider> interface.
+For example, the following code adds an annotation to the preceding `HtmlResult` type that describe the response produced by the endpoint.

 [!code-csharp[](7.0-samples/WebMinAPIs/Snippets/ResultsExtensions.cs?name=snippet_IEndpointMetadataProvider&highlight=1,17-20)]

-The `ProducesHtmlMetadata` is an implementation of <xref:Microsoft.AspNetCore.Http.Metadata.IProducesResponseTypeMetadata> that define the produced response content type `text/html` and the status code `200 OK`.
+The `ProducesHtmlMetadata` is an implementation of <xref:Microsoft.AspNetCore.Http.Metadata.IProducesResponseTypeMetadata> that defines the produced response content type `text/html` and the status code `200 OK`.

 [!code-csharp[](7.0-samples/WebMinAPIs/Snippets/ResultsExtensions.cs?name=snippet_ProducesHtmlMetadata&highlight=5,7)]